rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 ## The beginnings
 Web sustainability was emerging as a concern, but it wasn't well known.
 We weren't talking about sustainability in the design team at GDS.
 Pages on GOV.UK had always been light (accessibility and sustainability go hand in hand), but since 2022, AI and video were increasingly being mentioned by senior management.

 I read Tom Greenwood's excellent book 'Sustainable Web Design'.
-W3C published the [sustainable web guidelines](https://w3c.github.io/sustainableweb-wsg/).
+The [W3C published the sustainable web guidelines](https://w3c.github.io/sustainableweb-wsg/).
 The [NHS had recently added sustainability to their design principles](https://digital.nhs.uk/blog/design-matters/2023/why-weve-put-sustainability-into-the-nhs-digital-design-principles).
 A lot of progress was happening outside of GDS.

 The intention behind setting up a group was to create a platform to explore digital sustainability, and bring it into the design team's awareness, consideration and conversations.
 In 2023, I created a Slack channel called ‘Planet centred design’[^1] and invited designers at GDS to join.